istio/istio.io/content/docs/examples/tutorial/single/index.md

 Success!
 You can now build, test, and run a service on a local machine.
-In the next module you will learn how create a container for your service and how to run the container locally.
+Go to the next module to learn how to create a container for your service and run the container locally.